People's Party of Canada: 2025 federal election

-On October 18, 2024, Maxime Bernier stated that Hardeep Singh Nijjar was not a Canadian, and that he should never have held Canadian citizenship, and that his murder by Indian intelligence was part of "tribal conflicts."
+On October 18, 2024, Maxime Bernier stated that Hardeep Singh Nijjar was not a Canadian; Bernier further stated that Nijjar should never have held Canadian citizenship, and that Nijjar's murder by Indian intelligence was part of "tribal conflicts."

-On January 28, 2025, former PPC candidate for Regina—Lewvan, Trevor Wowk, faced three new charges; of violating the provincial Tobacco Tax Act, the federal Excise Act, and another violation of the Criminal Code of Canada.
+On January 28, 2025, former PPC candidate for Regina—Lewvan, Trevor Wowk, faced three new charges of violating the provincial Tobacco Tax Act, the federal Excise Act, and another violation of the Criminal Code of Canada.
 This is on top of two charges of improper storage of two different guns, and two charges for possessing the guns without being the holder of a licence.

 The party centered most of its efforts on races in Alberta, due to that being the province where they saw the greatest increased vote share in 2021 compared to 2019.
-The party touted the independence of their candidates, stating if elected they would not be policed by a party whip and can vote as their constituents please.
-However, Trevor Harrison, a retired political sociologist at the University of Lethbridge, stated it was likely that PPC voters will strategically vote for the Conservatives due to the high stakes of the election.
+The party touted the independence of their candidates, stating if elected they would not be policed by a party whip and could vote as their constituents please.
+However, Trevor Harrison, a retired political sociologist at the University of Lethbridge, stated it was likely that PPC voters would strategically vote for the Conservatives due to the high stakes of the election.
 Bernier again ran in Beauce.

-On March 24, 2025 the CTV erroneously displayed a visual claiming that PPC was polling in third place and on track to win 84 seats.
+On March 24, 2025, the CTV erroneously displayed a visual claiming that PPC was polling in third place and on track to win 84 seats.
 All polls show the PPC winning zero seats.

 The election resulted in a collapse in support for the PPC nationwide, winning less than 1% of the vote, with Bernier himself coming fourth in his riding of Beauce.

-Bernier won a Leadership review in July 2025, with 79.1% of the vote, a drop from his 2021 review numbers, when he garnered 95.6%.
-The Voter participation rate was 32.7% compared to 57% in 2021.
+Bernier won a leadership review in July 2025, with 79.1% of the vote, a drop from his 2021 review numbers, when he garnered 95.6%.
+The voter participation rate was 32.7% compared to 57% in 2021.